Tyrrrz/Tyrrrz.me/data/blog/fakes-over-mocks/Post.md

 It is also worth noting how little code we had to write, comparing to our previous attempts when we relied on mocking.
 This additional benefit comes from the fact that well-designed fakes are inherently reusable, which helps a lot with maintainability.

-If you are used to purist unit testing, this approach may seem a little bit weird at first, since we're not verifying the outcomes of individual operations, but rather how they fit together to create cohesive functionality.
+If you are used to purist unit testing, this approach may seem a little weird at first, since we're not verifying the outcomes of individual operations, but rather how they fit together to create cohesive functionality.
 In the grand scheme of things, the latter is [far more important](/blog/unit-testing-is-overrated), as the confidence we derive directly depends on how accurately our tests match the way the software is actually used.

 ## Testing the test doubles